 You should know your rights and be prepared to respond if you have contact with Immigration & Customs Enforcement (ICE) for any reason.
 Attorneys at Millar & Hayes PC can provide this type of information as part of a standard consult session.

 If you have an approved Advance Parole application based on DACA and have not yet traveled, you should meet with an immigration attorney to discuss the risks and benefits of travel.
+Do not travel outside the U.S. without speaking to a lawyer.

 Schedule a consultation with our firm to learn more about your options.
 One of our Seattle immigration attorneys will be happy to assist.